Skip to main content

 How Difficult Is It To Get a Commercial Driver’s License?

+CDL for Dummies is a condensed guide offering most of the information you need to plan your path forward for obtaining a CDL.
+It is not an overly complex process.
 Most truckers find the written exams easy to pass.
 Each state provides a Commercial Driver’s License training manual (as does the FMCSA), but plenty of free CDL practice tests are available online (example).
-Studying this manual will give you all the information you need to pass the written exams (including the complementary endorsement exams).

 Where Can You Get a Commercial Driver’s License?